petarchou/Drumkit/README.md

 Step 1:

-I watched the introduction to the tutorial and then proceeded to build it myself - with the knowledge I had.
+I watched the introduction to the tutorial and then proceeded to build the page myself.

 Step 2: